 Building schema in the early childhood classroom allows children to make connections between isolated concepts.
 A few days ago I wrote a blog post about the importance of "fluff with stuff".
 In that post I wanted to share how using highly engaging activities, sometimes called cute, can actually create an environment where children grow dendrites thus becoming smarter kids!
-You can read that post here
+You can read that post here.

 Here's a little story: My very first year of teaching I had a little girl named Janet.
 I recently ran into Janet at the local Walmart.
 After her sharing that she had graduated from GA Tech with a degree in Chemical Engineering, we started talking about her kindergarten memories.
 She didn't tell me she remembered to read, or that she even learned the alphabet.
 Here's what she said, "I remember you laying us down on long white paper.
 You traced around our bodies.
 We went outside and collect various colors, sizes, and shapes of leaves.
 We collected nuts, sweet gum balls, twigs, and other treasures.
 We brought them inside and we sorted them into bins.
 We counted.
 We graphed.
 Then, we picked our favorite treasures to creat clothing, faces, and other features for our traced bodies."